TheOneBestAgent/Learning-to-code-python.-/README.md

 ## 📋 Learning Overview

-This repository contains 5 Python programs that build progressively from basic syntax to advanced concepts:
+This repository contains 10 Python programs that build progressively from basic syntax to advanced concepts:

 - **Day 1**: Introduction to basic syntax and user interaction
 - **Day 2**: Completing all foundational concepts and integration in a comprehensive mini-project
+- **Day 3**: Advanced concepts including authentication, data structures, and loops

 ---